vercel/vercel/DEVELOPING_A_RUNTIME.md

 An **optional** exported function that is only used by `vercel dev` in [Vercel CLI](https://vercel.com/download).
-If this function is defined, Vercel CLI will **not** invoke the `build()` function, and instead invoke this function for every HTTP request, so it is an opportunity to provide a faster development experience rather than going through the entire `build()` process that is used in production.
+If this function is defined, Vercel CLI will **not** invoke the `build()` function, and instead invoke this function for every HTTP request.
+It is an opportunity to provide an optimized development experience rather than going through the entire `build()` process that is used in production.

 This function is invoked _once per HTTP request_ and is expected to spawn a child